PHSI-supplements/labs/lab-templates/ListLab/doc/AA-JavaVsC.md

 In this lab, we have an example of a type declaration that occurs separately from its definition.
 In *list.h.*, we declare a `struct list_definition` type (and `typedef` it to `list_t`) without a definition.
-Because none of the function prototypes in *list.h* need to know anything about `list_t` other than its existence, and because none of the code in *sorted_word_entries.c* depends on the definition, you are able to write code for the challenge-response system without regard to the underlying representation.
+Because none of the function prototypes in *list.h* need to know anything about `list_t` other than its existence, and because none of the code in *sorted-word-entries.c* depends on the definition, you are able to write code for the challenge-response system without regard to the underlying representation.
 We provide a definition of `struct list_definition` in *array-list.h* and another definition in *linked-list.h*.
 We crafted the Makefile so that when you build *arraylistlab*, only the definition in *array-list.h* is included;
 similarly, when you build *linkedlistlab*, only the definition in *linked-list.h* is included.